Tashkent Entry Requirements

 Prohibited Items

-- Narcotics and psychotropic substances - severe penalties including long prison sentences
+- Narcotics and psychotropic substances - illegal

 Restricted Items